spwai/spwai.github.io/README.md

-I made everything with chatGPT😝😝
+# I made everything with chatgpt😝😝